SsnL/Fluid/README.md

 + [A Practical Model for Subsurface Light Transport](https://graphics.stanford.edu/papers/bssrdf/bssrdf.pdf)

 ## Resources
-We decide to implement the project in C++ basing on code from assignment 3.
+We decide to implement the project in C++ based on code from assignment 3.

 ## Goals
 ### Baseline plan
-+ Display the geometry of result from fluid simulation in edit mode.
++ Display the geometry of result by fluid simulation in edit mode.
 + Render an image of fluid moving in the Cornell box.
 + Render an image of fluid with reflected light showing the subsurface structure.

 ### Aspirational plan
 + High quality ray tracing with fluid will take a long time.
-If time permits, we want to use advanced algorithms to speed up rendering, or investigate photon mapping to get better result.
+If time permits, we want to implement advanced algorithms to speed up rendering, or investigate photon mapping to get better rendering result.

 ## Schedule
 + 1 week: